c4cs/c4cs.github.io/du.md

 92	.
 ~~~

 ##### Break it down

--The -a option asks for not just all of the disk usage for each directory at every level in the directory tree, but also to show
+* The -a option asks for not just all of the disk usage for each directory at every level in the directory tree, but also to show
   the space consumption for each individual file anywhere within the tree.